-Developer shall correct and update any existing ingress/egress easements and/or reciprocal access easements that are affected by the Project.
+The applicant shall correct and update any existing ingress/egress easements and/or reciprocal access easements that are affected by the Project.

-Developer shall coordinate with adjacent property owners to ensure that access easements are updated appropriately to ensure proper access through the project site and adjacent properties.
-Developer shall further coordinate with adjacent property owners regarding landscaping improvements that may affect neighboring property owner's private facilities or site lines.
+The applicant shall coordinate with adjacent property owners to ensure that access easements are updated appropriately to ensure proper access through the project site and adjacent properties.
+The applicant shall further coordinate with adjacent property owners regarding landscaping improvements that may affect neighboring property owner's private facilities or site lines.